Download a PDF of the rubric used for the Travel Funds applications here.

 Applications should be submitted by the faculty member involved in the community-engagement project or by the Department Head on behalf of the faculty, student, and/or community partner.
 Up to three (3) persons per community-engagement project or training can apply for funding.
 Travel involving the community partner and students is strongly encouraged.

-A maximum of $1,000 may be reimbursed for individual faculty, student, or community member applications.
+A maximum of $1,000 may be reimbursed for individual faculty, staff. student, or community member applications.
 Matched funding from departments or colleges is encouraged.
+Travel Funds awardees should contact Dr. Daniela Susnara, Director of Planning and Assessment, about the reimbursement process by September 1, 2023.

 Preference is given to applications that show a high level of community engagement scholarship (for presentations) or potential to enhance community engagement scholarship (for training).